Test-More/Test2-Harness/README.md

 # RECIPES

-These are common resipes for using `yath`.
+These are common recipes for using `yath`.

 ## RUN PROJECT TESTS